SKAHP/One-Engi/kant-on-testimony.md

 the latter can solve epistemological puzzles, in Kant’s opinion are misguided.19 In his

 Anthropology From a Pragmatic Point of View \(1798\), Kant says as much when he

+writes about sagacity \(‘a natural talent to judge tentatively, as to where the truth may

+well be found’\): ‘The logic of the schools teaches us nothing about this.’
+20

+Competence eludes formal definition because it is essentially a skill that varies with

+context: ‘It is not in all cases so easy to acquire experiences, and it takes practice.’21

+Interestingly, competence on this account is not conceived of as entirely within the

+witness but also takes into account the circumstances under which experiences are

+made.
+In order for someone to be a competent witness, what is required is not only

+ability but also opportunity.22

+In addition to observational skills and favourable circumstances, a third

+element is required for a competent witness, namely ‘the adroitness to declare his

+experiences so that one can well understand what he means’.
+This, Kant recognises,

+‘is not so easy’.
+Some people report their experiences with a high degree of accuracy

+\(pünktlich\), others are able to sketch ‘but a light silhouette of their experience, and

+are unable to give an account of all the circumstances’.23 A general inability to express

+oneself clearly and accurately, in this context, is far more detrimental than an

+occasional lapse \(such as a wrong empirical judgment, or the use of a wrong term\), as

+it introduces a systematic error.
+As Kant already noted, in a somewhat aphoristic

+manner, in his Reflexionen: ‘Error in principles is greater than in their application,

+\[...\] violation of grammar worse than vocabularies \(worst in logic\).’24 In the light of

+Kant’s emphasis, throughout his philosophy, on the importance of \(law-like\) rules

+that should structure, and govern, thought and action, it seems plausible to argue

+that these examples indicate that, in the case of competence, too, it is systematic

+failures – due to a lack of rule-guidedness – rather than accidental failures that are of

+philosophical significance.
+Whereas accidental failures merely indicate the fallibility

+of experience in general, systematic failures pose a more general threat to knowledge

+acquisition.
+Mental illness, for example, casts doubt on the competence of a person

+\(AA, VII, 202-220\), but not so much because it necessarily generates false beliefs as

+because it shows a lack of rule-guidedness on the part of the speaker.
+Thus,

+competence, when analysed in terms of Tüchtigkeit, is not a statistical point about

+someone’s being right more often than wrong, but requires the presence of an

+adequate ‘rule-guidedness’ of reasoning and observation.
+As mentioned earlier,

+according to Kant spelling out what these rules are does not fall within the remit of

+logic.
+However, this does not preclude the possibility of further characterisation by

+other means, and one such attempt will be discussed in a later section.

+Kant, as is evident from this discussion, does not attempt to justify testimony by

+accumulating empirical evidence of its reliability.
+In this, as well as in his rejection of

+probabilistic concepts in assessing testimony, he differs from other philosophers,

+such as David Hume, who also acknowledged the metaphysically tenuous link

+between testimony and reality.
+It is therefore to be expected that Kant’s defence of

+testimony as a source of knowledge, too, will take a rather different form.
+As a first

+and important step, Kant proposes what one might call a symmetry thesis.
+This is

+best expressed in the Vienna Logic: